gnosis-mcp

 3. Search with hybrid mode: gnosis-mcp search "how does billing work" --embed

-Or embed existing chunks: gnosis-mcp embed (auto-detects local provider)
+Or embed existing chunks: gnosis-mcp embed (auto-detects local provider).

 PostgreSQL (remote providers)